 Once you turn the oven to broil, you will want to watch them constantly because they can burn very quickly, in a matter of seconds!

 Then you’re done!

-Perfectly crispy meatless empanadas that are low-fat, flavorful, delicious and so savory.
+Perfectly crispy meatless empanadas that are flavorful, delicious and so savory.

-Empanadas are just as yummy baked as they are fried, and you seriously cut back on the amount of fat this way too!
+Empanadas are just as yummy baked as they are fried, the taste and texture are still amazing.

-You can easily get that savory, crispy texture with a warm filling made from veggies and spices like smoked paprika, cumin and thyme.
+You can easily get that savory flavor with a warm filling made from veggies and spices like smoked paprika, cumin and thyme.

 This recipe is:

 Try these other vegan meals!

 - 1/2 Cup Vegan Butter (chilled and cubed)